 id property

-A rule object SHALL contain a property named id whose value is a string containing a stable, opaque identifier for the rule.
+A reportingDescriptor object SHALL contain a property named id whose value is a string.
+In the case of a rule, id SHALL contain a containing a stable, opaque identifier for the rule.
+In the case of a notification, id need not be a stable, opaque identifier; it MAY be a user-readable identifier.

-EXAMPLE: "CA2101"
+EXAMPLE: "id": "CA2101"

 NOTE: Rule identifiers must be stable for two reasons: